rust-lang/rust-forge/src/compiler/membership.md

 [this file](https://github.com/rust-lang/team/blob/HEAD/teams/all.toml) to
 check how subscriptions to mailing lists work.
 It's a very low-volume mailing list (maybe a few emails per year), it's a way to communicate things to all contributors.
-You will not receive spam from this address.
+We will not send you spam from this address.

 ## Full members